simeydotme/jQuery-ui-Slider-Pips/README.md

 #jQuery-ui-Slider-Pips

-##Plugin for adding little 'pips' and numbers to a jQuery UI slider widget.
+##Plugin for adding little 'pips' and labels to a jQuery UI slider widget.

 This plugin 'extends' the jQuery UI Slider widget.